pybel/pybel/docs/source/technology.rst

 a CLI interface to run automated testing procedures (as well as other build functions, that aren't important to explain here).
 In PyBEL, it is used to run the unit tests in the :code:`tests` folder with the :code:`py.test` harness.
 It also runs :code:`check-manifest`, builds the documentation with :code:`sphinx`, and computes the code coverage of the tests.
-The entire procedure is defined in tox.ini.
-Tox also allows test to be done on many different versions of python.
+The entire procedure is defined in :code:`tox.ini`.
+Tox also allows test to be done on many different versions of Python.

 Continuous Integration
 ~~~~~~~~~~~~~~~~~~~~~~